shdlabs/SSTorytime/src/README.md

 }

 </pre>
+Note that `SizeClass` is redundant information, not strictly necessary, since it is easily and deterministically calculated from `L`.

 * A pointer to such an object `NodeEventItemPtr` is classified for quickly reference to which `swim lane` it belongs to.